catalyst-cooperative/pudl/docs/dev/naming_conventions.rst

   (e.g. connect_db), unless the function returns a simple value (e.g. datadir).
 * No duplication of information (e.g. form names).
 * lowercase, underscores separate words (i.e. ``snake_case``).
-* Semi-private helper functions (functions used within a single module only and not exposed via the public API) should be preceded by an underscore.
+* Add a preceeding underscore to semi-private helper functions (functions used within a single module only and not exposed via the public API).
 * When the object is a table, use the full table name (e.g. ingest_fuel_ferc1).
 * When dataframe outputs are built from multiple tables, identify the type of information being pulled (e.g. "plants") and the source of the tables (e.g.